 Traveling abroad isn’t easy.
 Different beds, different time zones, different languages.
-All of it requires preparation and a clear head to be able to enjoy a minimally stressful travel experience, especially if you’re like us and focused on experience the most you can with budget travel.
-Setting up alerts for flight deals and knowing how to use AirBnb are helpful tools for the experienced traveler.
-For those who aren’t experienced travelers – there are basic habits to master first.
+All of it requires preparation and a clear head to be able to enjoy a minimally stressful travel experience, especially if you’re like us and focused on experiencing the most you can with budget travel.
+Setting up alerts for flight deals and knowing how to use Airbnb are helpful tools for experienced travelers.
+For those who haven’t experienced travel – there are basic habits to master first.
 These 7 habits for stress-free travel will simplify your home routines and make your next trip so much more enjoyable.

 Sleep Regulating + Nighttime Routines

 Let’s just make this part simple.
 You need to sleep and be well-rested before you travel because travel is work.
 Travel requires effort for even the high ball luxury traveler, but more especially if you’re a budget traveler.
 While all travel requires work, it doesn’t require stress – which is easier to fall into when you’re tired.
 You cannot hop off a plane and explore Rome if on your 13-hour flight you didn’t get any sleep!

 What does it take to get sleep on a 13-hour flight you ask?
 While I would say that all stress-free travel requires some pre-planning.
 Even if it’s a concentrated hour of packing before a spontaneous trip!
 Knowing ahead of time what things keep you up, and what things help you sleep.
 For myself, a non-addictive sleep aid, an audio-book, and a neck pillow are pretty essential.
 For you, it might be a movie?
 Taking off your apple watch and turning off other electronics?
 Either way: Getting your rest while you can before and during travel will make your adventures much more enjoyable.

 Links to helpful articles on non-addictive sleep aids like Ashwagandha and Melatonin.
 Neither Ev or I are doctors, so please consult a physician before adding any supplements or medications to your regimen.
 The links below are the ones I have personally found to work the best.